Jahiliyyah: General

+Female infanticide

 According to Islamic religious scholars, a regular practice during the Jahiliyyah was for Arabians to commit female infanticide by burying their daughters alive (which they called waʾd al-banāt).
 According to Al-Tha'labi (d.
 1035) in his commentary on Quran 81:8:When a man had a daughter and he wanted to spare her life, he would dress her in a garment of wool or hair, and [when she had grown up] she would watch over his camels and sheep in the steppe.
 If he wanted to kill her, he would let her live until she was six spans in length (sudāsiyyah) and then say to her mother, “Perfume and adorn her, for I will take her to meet her relatives.”
 [Instead,] he had dug a pit for her in the desert where he would take her.
 He would say to her, “Look there.”
 Then he would push her into it from her back and pour earth over her until the ground was even …

 Ibn ʿAbbās has said that when a pregnant woman was about to give birth during the jāhiliyyah, she would dig a grave and give birth next to it.
 If it was a daughter, she would cast her in the grave, and if it was a son, she would keep him.According to another source, "[e]very day a pit was dug in the corner of the desert for an innocent girl to be buried".
 Ilkka Lindstedt argues that notions of this practice in the jahiliyyah derived as an inference of two verses in the Quran (16:57–59, 81:8–9).
 Lindstedt, however, argues that there is little evidence to support such a practice in pre-Islamic Arabia and that the Quranic verses themselves are unlikely to have originally carried this meaning.

+Warfare and violence

 During the early Umayyad era, intense intertribal competition took place to acquire appointments of generalships and governorships over newly conquered territories.
 It is thought that it was around this time that widespread Islamic critiques began taking the place of partisan tribalism (ʿaṣabiyyah).
 These critiques were then attributed to Muhammad in order to describe and discredit ʿaṣabiyyah as a defining characteristic of the Jahiliyyah.

 Other extreme and violent practices attributed to the Jahiliyyah included cannibalism, corpse mutilation, abuse and torture of captives, and random murder.
 In one tradition, Muhammad's uncle, Hamza ibn Abd al-Muttalib, is killed in the Battle of Uhud: subsequently, the jahl mutilated his corpse.
 Muhammad, by contrast, forbade the mutilation of corpses.
 They were also said to have tortured some Muslim prisoners they captured.